Sean Combs: 2005–2009: "Diddy" and Press Play

 On August 16, 2005, Combs announced on Today that he was altering his stage name yet again; he would be calling himself "Diddy".
-Combs said fans didn't know how to address him, which led to confusion.
-In November 2005, London-based musical artist and DJ Richard Dearlove, who had been performing under the name "Diddy" since 1992 nine years before Combs started using even "P. Diddy" sought an injunction in the High Court of Justice in London.
-He accepted an out-of-court settlement of £10,000 in damages and more than £100,000 in costs.
-Combs can no longer use the name Diddy in the UK, where he is still known as P. Diddy.
-An assault charge against Combs filed by Michigan television host Rogelio Mills was resolved in Combs' favor in 2005.
+Combs said fans did not know how to address him, which led to confusion.

 Combs starred in the 2005 film Carlito's Way: Rise to Power.
 He played Walter Lee Younger in the 2004 Broadway revival of A Raisin in the Sun and the television adaptation that aired in February 2008.
 In 2005, Combs sold half of his record company to the Warner Music Group.
 He hosted the 2005 MTV Video Music Awards and was named one of the 100 Most Influential People of 2005 by Time magazine.
 He was mentioned in the country song "Play Something Country" by Brooks & Dunn: the lyricist says he "didn't come to hear P. Diddy", which is rhymed with "something thumpin' from the city".